 9 women making a difference for young people in Canada

-This International Women’s Day, Kids Help Phone is celebrating some of the incredible women who are making a difference in the lives of young people across Canada!
+On International Women’s Day 2018, Kids Help Phone is celebrating some of the incredible women who are making a difference in the lives of young people across Canada!

 After her daughter, Amanda, died by suicide in 2012, Carol Todd became an advocate for bullying awareness, suicide prevention, online safety and more.
 She founded The Amanda Todd Legacy Society, a non-profit organization designed to tell Amanda’s story and highlight critical youth issues.
 Carol is also a true champion for youth mental health and well-being, speaking passionately about her experience with the public and sharing resources (including Kids Help Phone!) with young people across Canada and the world.
 In doing so, she helps spread the message of hope to ensure no young person’s voice goes unheard.
 (Don’t forget to #LightUpPurple with Carol on World Mental Health Day this October 10!)